 5. Conducting a Meeting

 It is a beneficial skill to know how to handle yourself in a meeting.
-A great leadership training method here is participant-driven sessions that replicate a different or similar world.
+A great leadership training method is participant-driven sessions.

 - Participant-driven sessions allow managers to understand what and how of business meetings.